Okay, here’s the situation:

 Synonymization is the process of substituting words in sentences with lexical items of closely related meanings.
 When you learn a language or craft writing skills, it comes in handy: helps to enrich vocabulary, makes your texts more engaging, and allows to develop a writing style your audience will recognize and love.
 Yet, synonymization has a dark side too.
 It gives birth to a phenomenon known as synonymized plagiarism, a technique cheaters use to rewrite existed texts and represent them as own.

-Software like PlagiarismCheck.org can recognize synonymized texts, not with standing the fact this type of plagiarism is difficult to detect.
+Software like PlagiarismCheck.org can recognize synonymized texts, not withstanding the fact this type of plagiarism is difficult to detect.
 And even though search engines don’t flag synonyms as duplications, it’s still a copyright infringement to use this tactic for writing original texts.
 To protect your works and avoid plagiarism, consider reliable tools to check writings before sharing them with your audience.

 PlagiarismCheck.org protects integrity at all levels.
 Try our Chat GPT checker and similarities detection for free now!